Blackpool's 11.25km coastline is protected by sea walls, which require ongoing maintenance to protect against erosion and flooding.

 Anchorsholme Coast Protection Scheme

-Five Y and crank‑shaped rock groynes will be installed on the beach at Anchorsholme.
+Five Y-shaped and crank‑shaped rock groynes will be installed on the beach at Anchorsholme.
 These will trap sand and raise the beach level, helping to absorb wave energy and reduce the size of waves reaching the sea wall during storms, lowering the risk of flooding.

 Alongside the groynes, rock armour will be added to the revetment to provide a long‑term solution to movement and damage to the existing concrete defences.
 It will absorb wave energy more effectively than the current smooth concrete slope, offering improved flood protection.